JamesTiberiusKirk/go_ssr_template/README.md

 - [ ] Finish a basic version of the cli
 - [ ] Package up the cli
 - [ ] Figure out how to remove the exports from js dist
+- [ ] Implement some form of a TUI around this to pick options and selections (Bubble Tea)

 ## Template TODOs:
-- [ ] Link all of the libraries in "featuring" section
+- [x] Link all of the libraries in "featuring" section
 - [ ] Actually setup the rootSitePath
 - [ ] Setup a good way to serve static content such as libraries
 - [ ] Maybe think about setting up some theme or CSS library?